mjg123/mjg123.github.io/_posts/2018-11-05-alpine-jdk11-images.md

 ## Project Portola

 So, we know there are some code changes needed to allow the JVM to run on musl-based systems - lucky for us then, that such changes _do exist_ in the repository of [Project Portola](https://openjdk.java.net/projects/portola/).
-Before JDK 11 was released it was possible to get early-access builds of the Portola codebase for 11, but it did not graduate to a "General Availability" release, and now you cannot download Portola builds of JDK 11.
-There are early-access builds of JDK 12 for Alpine, based on Portola, at the [JDK12-ea downloads page](http://jdk.java.net/12/).
-Oracle is still gauging support and testing/hardening it before Portola is ready for GA.
+Oracle is publishing Early-Access builds of the Portola code base for the in-development JDK version (currently [JDK 12](https://jdk.java.net/12)) and is gauging the interest in the port to decide how to move forward with it.
+Given the experimental status of the port there are not yet any GA versions of it.
 In fact I have not found any builds of OpenJDK 11 for Alpine publicly available from any vendor.

 But, don't worry, there is a way forward.

 ## Glibc Compatibility for JVM on Alpine

 [Sasha Gerrand](https://github.com/sgerrand) maintains a [glibc package for Alpine Linux](https://github.com/sgerrand/alpine-pkg-glibc).
-If you add this package to an Alpine system, you will be able to run glibc-based applications - WOW!
+If you add this package to an Alpine system, you will be able to run glibc-based applications - including any glibc JDK or JRE - WOW!

 This is how the [Alpine images](https://github.com/AdoptOpenJDK/openjdk-docker#supported-builds-and-build-types) are produced by [AdoptOpenJDK](https://adoptopenjdk.net/) - they _do not use_ a musl port of the JVM.
 In fact the JVM requires a few more packages to be added to a base Alpine image, so the total size of Alpine plus all the required libs, plus the glibc-compatibility layer is 52mb.
 This is a lot bigger than the base Alpine image, but still a lot smaller than ubuntu, for example.